SarcasticMatrix/SarcasticMatrix/README.md

 # 👋 Welcome!

-> [!NOTE]
-> Currently, I am developing `hestonpy`, a Python library for:
+Currently, I am developing `hestonpy`, a Python library for:
-> - Options pricing
+- Options pricing
-> - Hedging strategies (delta of course but also delta-vega)
+- Hedging strategies (delta of course but also delta-vega)
-> - Calibration of models
+- Calibration of models
-> - Portfolio managment and Stochastic Control
+- Portfolio managment and Stochastic Control

->
-> 📌 Supports Heston, Bates and Black-Scholes models.
-Check it out [here](https://github.com/SarcasticMatrix/hestonpy)!
+📌 Supports Heston, Bates and Black-Scholes models.
+Check it out [here](https://sarcasticmatrix.github.io/hestonpy/)!

 ## 📚 Main References
 Here are some of the books that guide my research and development: